ts-kontakt/xlreport/README.md

 # Xlreport – Streamlined Data Export to Excel

-## Core Functionality
+## Basic Functionality
 Xlreport is a Python module created for efficient and rapid data transfer to Excel spreadsheets.
-It generates well-formatted Excel files from tabular data with minimal programmatic overhead.
+In most cases, it is enough to use a simple ```to_file``` function, which writes a python object (list, tuple, dataframe, etc.) to a nicely formatted excel file.

 ```python
 #generate some random data
 from numpy.random import default_rng